 The Car Connection Lexus RX Overview

-Its lineup now includes models powered by both V-6 and hybrid gasoline powertrains, and recently the RX was joined in the Lexus lineup by the compact NX crossover.
+Its lineup now includes models powered by both V-6 and hybrid gasoline powertrains, and recently the RX was joined in the Lexus lineup by the compact NX and subcompact UX crossover.

 The new Lexus RX

-A fourth-generation 2016 Lexus RX was introduced at the 2015 New York Auto Show, and it gets a much edgier look inside and out.
+A fourth-generation 2016 Lexus RX was introduced at the 2015 New York auto show, and it gets a much edgier look inside and out.
 The styling is much more striking, with a floating-roof effect on the D-pillar and many aggressive cues taken from the smaller NX crossover.
-The layout in front has been reconfigured for an airier, more open feel, with the shifter moved away from the instrument-panel area, a streamlined series of controls, and a new head-up display.
+The layout in front has been configured for an airier, more open feel, with the shifter moved away from the instrument-panel area, a streamlined series of controls, and a new head-up display.
 Atop the center stack there’s now an available 12.3-inch infotainment screen with full-size map.

 Two models are offered.
 The RX 350 draws power from a 300 horsepower, 3.5-liter V-6, coupled to a new 8-speed automatic transmission for all models.
 The RX 450h hybrid gets an Atkinson-cycle version of the V-6 teamed with an electric motor-generator system.
 This version of Toyota’s Hybrid Synergy Drive system makes 308 hp altogether.
 F Sport versions of both the gas and hybrid RX crossovers are offered, but only with all-wheel drive.